Migacz85/web-template/README.md

 https://github.com/floatdrop/gulp-watch#readme
 - Markdown (for changing README.md in to html to preview changes)

-The task "gulp" is defined in task "default".
-The task "photo" in task photo.
+The task 'gulp' is defined in task 'default'.
+The task 'photo' in task photo.
 For easy understanding this file I even left a comment for each task.

 ##### Configuration gulpfile.js